 2. Compute `u_(4)`

-• N°1620 (numerical sequences) : The purpose of this exercise on numerical sequences is to write in algebraic form one of the terms of the sequence.
+The purpose of this exercise on numerical sequences is to calculate terms of a sequence defined by recurrence with a quadratic function.

 Let the sequence (`u_(n)`) defined by `u_(n)` = `(2+n)/(2+5*n)`.